krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nexi Checkout.
 You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
+= 2025.11.17    - version 2.12.1 =
+* Fix           - Improved support for additional subscription scenarios, including failed renewals, resubscriptions, early renewals, and renewal switches.
+* Fix           - Fixed a compatibility issue with certain themes, which caused the Nexi session to be terminated immediately.
+* Fix           - Updated outdated documentation links to their current URLs.

 = 2025.10.06    - version 2.12.0 =
 * Feature       - Payments are now also terminated in Nets as the WooCommerce sessions are cleared, in cases where a new session is needed.
 * Fix           - Added changelog.txt to display plugin version correctly on woocommerce.com.